Suma-xy/invite.friendzoned.xyz/README.md

-Here is the Code i used:
+Here is the redirect-Code i used:
 ```
 <!DOCTYPE html>
 <meta charset="utf-8">